bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-05-passion-of-joan-of-arc.md

 ‘A dream and a nightmare of spiritual ecstasy.
 Dreyer and his design collaborators create an amalgam of the 14th and 20th centuries, and somehow reach into the future with every stroke.
 Renée Falconetti’s performance: incomparable, unbeatable, anguished and enough to make an atheist think things over.’
 (Michael Phillips)

 ‘A quote from Jean Epstein’s 1921 essay _Magnification_ is relevant here: “The close-up is an intensifying agent because of its size alone... whatever its numerical value, this magnification acts on one’s feelings more to transform than to confirm them, and personally, it makes me uneasy...
 The close-up modifies the drama by the impact of proximity.
 Pain is within reach.
 If I stretch out my arm I touch you, and that is intimacy.
 I can count the eyelashes of this suffering.
 I would be able to taste the tears”.’
 (Anne Gjelsvik)

-**bfi.org.uk
-<![if !supportLineBreakNewLine]>
-<![endif]>**
+**bfi.org.uk**

 The first impression one gains from seeing this film is its silent cry for sound.
 Most of the time is occupied by five gruelling cross-examinations of Joan.
 The great ecclesiastical heads with their gesticulating mouths seem to require some corresponding cataclysmic uproar of the human voice.
 Dreyer himself says that he would like to have made the film with sound.
 But the treatment of the film as it stands is purely visual, and very often involves a carefully contrived interplay between the written dialogue and the visual action, which does not duplicate it so much as follow it through.
 The film, therefore, operates on two planes at once, first the hard, factual plane of the terms of the examination, with its succession of wearying questions directed at Joan and given to the audience in form of printed words, and, second, the stylised visual interpretation of what the trial meant emotionally and psychologically to Joan and to her persecutors, the French ecclesiastics led by Bishop Cauchon and the English occupation authorities led by the gross, overbearing military figure of the Earl of Warwick.

 The process of the trial itself, which is conducted in the brutal manner of a third degree investigation, has its twentieth century parallels, for it is essentially an ideological trial in which Joan for reasons of state must be led to condemn herself for the sake of power politics.
 The stylised presentation of the trial gives it a universality which goes beyond its immediate historical setting.
 Joan is the victim of an earthly authority which cannot allow itself to be put to question by a saint whose integrity of soul sees beyond and therefore through its complex diplomacy.
 The significance of the trial of Joan of Arc will always appeal to poets who celebrate our human liberties, and the film remains almost unbearably poignant.

 Falconetti, who never made another significant appearance in films, relives Dreyer’s interpretation of Joan so intensely that one becomes completely oblivious of her as an actress.
 This _is_ Joan of Arc, or, at any rate, a Joan of Arc, her face sunk and wasting, her body near collapse, her short hair matted with sweat and eventually shaved from her head before our eyes, her cheeks streaked with the tear drops of real suffering.
 Her lips move, but she seldom seems to speak more than a word or a phrase.
 Her head, photographed in almost continuous close up, mostly against a plain white background, turns now this way, now that.
 She peers round over a shoulder raised in fear; now her head sinks in profile, or lifts full face as her eyes light with the emotion of her belief that she is fulfilling the will of God.
 She is not Joan the Warrior, but Joan the sexless maid dressed in a poor jerkin and surrounded by towering male enemies she cannot understand but whose trickeries she evades through the great integrity of her faith.
 Dreyer’s relentless presentation of Joan’s situation is without any romantic relief.
 There is no way out for her except the way of recantation closed to her by her own convictions, and even that way, which she seems at one stage to be prepared to take, would undoubtedly be denied to her by the English authorities.
 The situation gives full play to Dreyer’s passionate desire to portray on the screen the very roots of human persecution and suffering.
 **Roger Manvell, _Sight and Sound_, December 1950**

-**THE PASSION OF JOAN OF ARC (LA PASSION DE JEANNE D’ARC)** _Director:_ Carl Th.
+**THE PASSION OF JOAN OF ARC (LA PASSION DE JEANNE D’ARC)**
+_Director:_ Carl Th.
 Dreyer
 _Production Company:_ Société Genérale de Films
 _Unit Managers:_ Martoff, Marcel Rémond
 _Casting Unit Manager:_ Louis Osmont
-_Assistant Directors:_ Ralph Holm, Paul La Cour _Screenplay:_ Carl Th.
+_Assistant Directors:_ Ralph Holm, Paul La Cour
+_Screenplay:_ Carl Th.
 Dreyer
-_Based on the novels by:_ Joseph Delteil _Photography:_ Rudolph Maté, Joseph Kottula
+_Based on the novels by:_ Joseph Delteil
+_Photography:_ Rudolph Maté, Joseph Kottula
 _Stills Photography:_ Jean Soulat, Boussus
 _Editors:_ Carl Th.
 Dreyer, Marguerite Beaugé
 _Set Designers:_ Jean-Victor Hugo, Hermann Warm
 _Costumes:_ Valentine Hugo
 _Historical Adviser:_ Pierre Champion

 **Cast**
 Renée Falconetti _(Joan of Arc)_
 Eugène-Charles-Joseph Silvain _(Bishop Pierre Cauchon)_
 Maurice Schutz _(Nicolas Loyseleur)_
 Louis Ravet _(Jean Beaupère)_
 André Berley _(Jean d’Estivet)_
 Antonin Artaud _(Jean Massieu)_
 Gilbert Dalleu _(Jean Lemaître)_
 Jean D’ Yd _(Nicolas de Houpeville)_
 Alexandre Mihalesco, Armand Lurville, Raymond Narlay, Henri Maillard, Léon Larive, Paul Fromet, Paul Jorge, Carlo De Dona, Fournez-Goffard, Armand Caratis, Jacques Arnna, Jack Piera, Paul Delauzac, Jean Aymé, Henri Gaultier, Michel Simon, Dacheux, Persitz, Christian Argentin, Derval, Bac, Robert Le Flon, Valbret, Emile Piotte, Polonsky, André Marnay, Dmitrieff, Paul Velsa, Gitenet, Beri, Nikitine, Bazaine _(judges)_
-Camille Bardou_,_ Martoff _(soldiers)_
+Camille Bardou,_ Martoff _(soldiers)_
 Sommaire, Badin _(clerks)_
 Granowski, Rouf _(torturers)_

 France 1928
 81 mins
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3MjY1NDA4NF19
+eyJoaXN0b3J5IjpbMTgyODM1MTYzM119
 -->